Getting pregnant is going to take a lot more than just hitting the sheets.

 Modern women (and men) are blessed with an excellent body of knowledge on how to get pregnant.
 From middle school on, we learn precisely what activity winds up getting a girl knocked up.
 And so we spend the first 10, 20 — even 30 years of our post-puberty lives doing anything possible to not wind up pregnant.

 And then, when/if we eventually choose to reverse gears and produce some babies, we think we know what's in store: sex, and tons of it.
 Nonstop orgies of pill- and condom-free sex.
 The flowing river of sex you always wished you could have.
-A wild circus of erotic wonders and orgasms galore!
+A wild circus of crazy sex positions and orgasms galore!

 What no one mentions is that there's a perfectly good chance that you won't get pregnant on the first go-round.
 Or the second.
 Or the third.
+No matter the sex position.
 And that before you know it, the one activity that has been your go-to for pleasure in life has become a ceaseless, soul-crushing chore.

-Yes, you read that right: Sex to conceive can be a miserable, pleasureless act that makes you question why anyone does the deed at all.
+Yes, you read that right: Sex to conceive can be a miserable, pleasure-less act that makes you question why anyone does the deed at all (no matter how hot the foreplay or adventurous the sex position).

 The fact is, getting pregnant can be very easy.
 Or it can be impossible.
 Some women slip and fall on a penis, and look!
 They're ready to give birth nine months later.
 Others spend years, thousands of dollars, and a good portion of their sanity on pills, injections, painful and uncomfortable procedures and more pills, only to wind up with absolutely zero results.